fhswf/MLPro/doc/rtd/content/bf/elementary/log.rst

 Logging
 ----------------
 This class adds elementary log functionality to inherited classes.
-The base class of Log can be access by the following:
+The base class of Log can be accessed by the following:

 .. code-block:: python